-- Bookings are made by completing the Alumni punting booking request form - Depending on availability bookings are then confirmed by the Alumni Office - Keys can be collected from the Porters' Lodge.
-These give access to the shed with equipment and the booked punt - Punt can only be taken out during daylight hours - You may not book more than one punt at a time, or book a punt for more than 2 hours at a time - Please make sure you are on time for your booking.
+- Bookings are made using the booking file in the Lodge (just ask the Porters).
+All resident Members of College and Magdalen alumni may book and use punts. - You must legibly print your name and a contact phone number. - Punts may not be taken out before 9 am.
+You must return the keys to the Porters' Lodge by the time it gets dark or by 10 pm (whichever is earlier).
+This is important: you and the punts are not insured at other times.
+This is a College rule and will be monitored daily; miscreants may be denied further use of punts without refund.
+It will not be possible to book punts when there are adverse conditions on the water. - You may not book more than one punt at a time, or book a punt for more than 2 hours at a time, without the prior permission of the Punts Reps. - Please make sure you are on time for your booking.
 If you are running late to pick up the keys and have not telephoned ahead to the Porters, your punt will be made available to anyone else who might be waiting.
-If you are running late to return your keys at the end of your booking, make sure you telephone the Porters to let them know (01865 276000) - By taking out punts you are declaring you, and any others in your punt(s), are able to swim adequately.
+If you are running late to return your keys at the end of your booking, make sure you telephone the Porters to let them know (01865 276000). - By taking out punts you are declaring you, and any others in your punt(s), are able to swim adequately.
 It is the responsibility of the person caring for a child to provide a life jacket or buoyancy aid and to ensure it is of the right size and specification for the child, and properly worn.
-College does not provide this equipment - In case of emergency, please advise the Lodge on 01865 276000
+College does not provide this equipment. - In case of emergency, please advise the Lodge on 01865 276000. - Please make a note of any problems you encounter, or any loss or damage sustained, on the sheet in the booking file or in an email to punts@magd.ox.ac.uk.
+In the unlikely event that your punt gets lost somewhere down the river, you must get in touch with one of us immediately so we can launch a rescue expedition.